-If you bring up the idea that you’re thinking of moving abroad, be prepared for some resistance.
+If you bring up the idea that you’re thinking of moving abroad to save money, or for any reason really, be prepared for some resistance.
 Just as some people won’t support your year-long trip around the world, you’ll get lots of objections about living abroad, especially if you’re American.

 I know: I get the e-mails, I get the blog comments, and let’s not even talk about the trolls on YouTube.
 I’m not sure whether these attackers feel threatened, or patriotic to the extreme, or just grumpy that they’re stuck where they are, but it’s a common tendency I deal with every month.